MintonGroup/swiftest/docs/user-guide/detailed-simulation-setup/index.rst

 Cartesian Coordinates
 ----------------------

-The process is similar for adding bodies with Cartesian coordinates.
+The process is similar for adding bodies with cartesian coordinates.
 However, the parameter `init_cond_format` must be set to `XV` before adding the bodies.
 The process of setting parameters is explained in the next section.
 Start by defining the position and velocity vectors.
 Here we define the orbital velocities and scale them by a random value. ::